tiepdotme/redant-home/_posts/2012-01-16-our-work-michelle-bridges-12wbt-build.md

 author: Ben Still
 description: The initial build of the Michelle Bridges 12WBT project
 keywords: michelle bridges 12wbt
-image:
-  small: /assets/uploads/2012/12wbt.jpg
+image-small: /assets/uploads/2012/12wbt.jpg
-  large: /assets/uploads/2012/12wbt.jpg
+image-large: /assets/uploads/2012/12wbt.jpg
 meta:
   dsq_thread_id: '608748455'
-excerpt:
-  short: The initial build of the Michelle Bridges 12WBT project
+excerpt-short: The initial build of the Michelle Bridges 12WBT project
-  long: We've been hard at work on the <a href="http://www.12wbt.com">Michelle Bridges 12WBT</a>, a project we started on mid 2011.
+excerpt-long: We've been hard at work on the <a href="http://www.12wbt.com">Michelle Bridges 12WBT</a>, a project we started on mid 2011.
 Undertaking this work has presented us with some unique challenges to overcome.
 Find out how we did it.
 ---

 The site has a few interesting technical challenges: